Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Introduction

 \section{Introduction}

 \emph{Helioseismology} is the study of the internal structure and dynamics of the Sun from observations of solar oscillations on the surface.
-Such inference is primarily done by analyzing the observed pressure wave (p-modes) and has led to many achievements including the determination of the Sun's differential rotation \cite{Thompson03}.
-However, the sensitivity of p-modes decreases with depth exacerbating the ill-posedness of the inversion.
-It is this ill-posedness that motivates the present article, and its accompanying analysis of regularized recovery of rotation and viscosity on the Sun.
+Such inference is primarily done by analyzing the observed pressure waves (p-modes) with periods of order five minutes.
+Acoustic-mode helioseismology based on the interpretation of the mode frequencies has led to many achievements, including the determination of the Sun's differential rotation as a function of radius and unsigned latitude \cite{Thompson03}.
+Inversions of the two-point correlations of the wave field at the surface can also be used to infer 3D perturbations in sound speed and flows in the solar interior \cite{GizonBirchReview, Bjoern23}.

-The recent discovery of numerous \emph{inertial modes} on the surface of the Sun \cite{GizonInertial21} opens new possibilities for helioseismology.
-Inertial oscillations, whose frequencies are in the range of hundreds of nHz, are caused by the Coriolis force, exhibiting periodic behavior on the timescale of the solar rotation cycle.
-As a consequence, these modes require very long observation time to be identified.
-Indeed, their discovery relies on 10 years of data acquisition by the Helioseismic and Magnetic Imager on board the Solar Dynamics Observatory \cite{Scherrer2012}.
-As many of these modes have maximum energy at the base of the convection zone \cite{GizonInertial21}, i.e., at a depth of about 0.71 solar radii, their study promises to give new insight into the dynamics of the deeper layers of the Sun.
-We will use these newly discovered waves as data of the inversion process.

-Most of the observed modes are quasi-toroidal, i.e.~almost divergence-free, with very small radial velocity component, giving rise to the use of a 2D model for inertial waves on a rotating sphere.
-In this framework, we can reduce the vectorial wave equation into a scalar equation employing a \emph{stream function}, the divergence-free component of the Helmholtz decomposition of the flow.
-This idea was proposed in \cite{Watson81} and extended in \cite{Campbell06} to take into account viscous stress, an important component in solar applications \cite{Damien22}.

-Inspired by these works, we will model the propagation of inertial-viscous waves on the surface of the rotating Sun by the stream function.
-The vectorial motion equation driven by Coriolis force and viscous stress will be turn into a fourth-order scalar equation in a low-dimensional setting.
-Moreover, we derive the \emph{separated} equations for each longitudinal-wavenumber $m$ with realistic and physical meaningful $m$-dependent boundary conditions; this serves as the underlying model for the inverse parameter identification problem.

-The problem of solar inversion using inertial waves is completely novel as these modes have been discovered only recently \cite{GizonInertial21}.
-Here, we take a first step towards recovering the surface differential rotation and the viscosity from dopplergrams.
-Doppler data are usually not used directly in helioseismology due to the high level of convective noise; indeed, solar excitations can be viewed as random turbulence, resulting in random oscillations.
-However, some inertial modes have been detected directly in the Doppler signal \cite{Gizon2024} motivating this study using direct measurements of inertial waves as input data.

-Helioseismology predominantly solves linear inverse problem, under the assumption that perturbations are relatively small, as it is the case, for example, for meridional flows \cite{Gizon2020}.
-However, for parameters such as viscosity, where no suitable initial guess is available, this linearization assumption may no longer be valid.
-Here, following a related approach for pressure waves and correlation data in \cite{Bjoern23}, we solve the nonlinear inversion for rotation and viscosity using inertial waves and iterative regularization reconstruction methods.